0dayz4dayz/0dayz4dayz/README.md

 **outrageous claims:**
 - classified as a "tier one strategic threat" (whatever that means)
+- running 30 AIs all at once, all breaking shit simultaneously
 - can escape every VM hypervisor (yes, even yours)
 - hacked into a NC3 vault expecting launch codes... it was tensors
 - can get root with exactly 36 POSIX calls